We're Here to Help You Navigate

 Year-End Successfully

-Year-end payroll is the process of reviewing and summarizing all the taxable benefits you’ve given your employees throughout the calendar year.
-That's where we come in!
-We make the tedious process easier for busy employers like yourself.
+As you enter the busy holiday season, we're here to guide you to end 2024 strong and step into 2025 with a great start.
+We make the tedious process of year-end easier for busy employers like yourself.
 We will take care of the details, and alert you of key dates and deadlines you should be aware of during this busy season.

 Every business has unique year-end reporting needs, and you may need to provide ProService with additional information that affects W-2 Forms.
 Use this checklist to help you determine what you need to do this year-end season.

-📌Take 5 minutes to review the scenarios that apply to your business.
+📌 Take 5 minutes to review the scenarios that apply to your business.
 Then, get all the answers you need on the drop downs below – including key action items and deadlines.

 Are you planning to provide your employee(s) with a year-end bonus?

-If you'd like to give your employees a special year-end bonus, complete and submit this Bonus Request Form to your Service Team by Friday, December 8.
+If you'd like to give your employees a special year-end bonus, complete and submit this Bonus Request Form to your Service Team by Friday, December 6.
 You can give your employee a year-end bonus as part of their regular payroll, or as a separate payment from their regular paychecks.
 We can also help you with gross-up calculations.
 If you want to deliver bonus checks in a fun and memorable way, read this article for tips and more.

 Do you want to make a contribution to employee retirements plans?

 Another way to celebrate your employees' hard work is to contribute extra employer contributions to their retirement plans.
-If you’d like to do this, please let your Service Team know by Friday, December 8.
-If you are the owner of your business, and you’d like to maximize your contribution to your own retirement plan for 2023, please also let your Service Team know by the date above.
+If you’d like to do this, please let your Service Team know by Friday, December 13.
+If you are the owner of your business, and you’d like to maximize your contribution to your own retirement plan for 2024, please also let your Service Team know by the date above.

 Do you have any taxable employee benefits or payroll adjustments to report?